ipld/go-ipld-prime/README.md

 but you'll certainly need to import additional packages to get concrete implementations into action.

 Roughly speaking, the core package interfaces are all about the IPLD Data Model;
-the 'codec/*' packages contain functions for parsing serial data into the IPLD Data Model, and converting Data Model content back into serial formats;
+the `codec/*` packages contain functions for parsing serial data into the IPLD Data Model, and converting Data Model content back into serial formats;
-the 'traversal' package is an example of higher-order functions on the Data Model;
+the `traversal` package is an example of higher-order functions on the Data Model;
-concrete 'Node' implementations ready to use can be found in packages in the 'node/*' directory;
+concrete `ipld.Node` implementations ready to use can be found in packages in the `node/*` directory;
 and several additional packages contain advanced features such as IPLD Schemas.

 (Because the codecs, as well as higher-order features like traversals, are